MineGAN++: Mining Generative Models for Efficient Knowledge Transfer to Limited Data Domains: Mining uncoditional GANs

 The parameters of $G$ are kept unchanged but the gradients are backgropagated all the way to $M$ to learn its parameters.
 This training strategy is expected to gear the miner towards the most promising regions of the input space, i.e.\ those that generate images close to $\mathcal{D}_\mathcal{T}$.
 Therefore, $M$ is effectively mining the relevant input regions of prior $p_z(u)$ and giving rise to a targeted prior $p_z^\mathcal{T}(z)$, which will focus on these regions while ignoring other ones that lead to samples far off the target distribution $p_{data}^\mathcal{T}(x)$.

-We distinguish two types of targeted generation: On-manifold and off-manifold.
-In the \emph{On-manifold} case, there is a significant overlap between the original distribution $p_{data}(x)$ and the target distribution $p_{data}^\mathcal{T}(x)$.
+We distinguish two types of targeted generation: Close-domain and Far-domain.
+In the \emph{Close-domain} case, there is a significant overlap between the original distribution $p_{data}(x)$ and the target distribution $p_{data}^\mathcal{T}(x)$.
 For example, $p_{data}(x)$ could be the distribution of human faces (both male and female) while $p_{data}^\mathcal{T}(x)$ includes female faces only.
-On the other hand, in \emph{Off-manifold} generation, the overlap between the two distributions is negligible, e.g.\ $p_{data}^\mathcal{T}(x)$ contains cat faces.
-The Off-manifold task is evidently more challenging as the miner needs to find samples out of the original distribution (see Fig.~\ref{fig:target_women_children}).
+On the other hand, in \emph{Far-domain} generation, the overlap between the two distributions is negligible, e.g.\ $p_{data}^\mathcal{T}(x)$ contains cat faces.
+The Far-domain task is evidently more challenging as the miner needs to find samples out of the original distribution (see Fig.~\ref{fig:target_women_children}).
 Specifically, we can consider the images in $\mathcal{D}$ to lie on a high-dimensional image manifold that contains the support of the real data distribution $p_{data}(x)$~\cite {arjovsky2017iclr}.
 For a target distribution farther away from $p_{data}(x)$, its support will be more disjoint from the original distribution's support, and thus its samples might be off the manifold that contains $\mathcal{D}$.